Identity of Speakers

 - Did not involve Speech Codes

 Bret Weinstein was a professor of biology at Evergreen State College.
 In 2017, Weinstein spoke out against a proposed modification of a campus tradition called “Day of Absence.”
 For many years, students and faculty of color observed a Day of Absence by meeting off campus to discuss campus issues and how to make the college more supportive of all students.
-In 2017, however, organizers wanted white people to stay off campus on that year’s Day of Absence.
+In 2017, however, organizers wanted white people to stay off campus on that year’s Day of Absence and attend an event on allyship.
 Weinstein opposed this change, and he posted a message on a campus email list in which he objected to this proposal.
 Weinstein also spoke out against a recommendation on faculty hiring by the college’s Equity and Inclusion Council that would require an “equity justification/explanation” for all hires.

 Weinstein’s positions on the Day of Absence and faculty hiring led to massive student protests and confrontations between Weinstein and students.
 Later, protestors took over the administration building.
 Weinstein’s case became a cause célèbre for conservatives lamenting the state of free speech on college campuses.